-(A) Represents the reclassification of notes receivable from partners of \$2,549 from redeemable partners' capital to partners' capital.
+- (A) Represents the reclassification of notes receivable from partners of \$2,549 from redeemable partners' capital to partners' capital.
 Also reflects an adjustment of \$1 to eliminate interest income earned on the partner notes receivable of \$167 from named executive officers, which were repaid on April 17, 2013.
-Also see Reorganization Adjustments Note (D) which represents pro forma adjustments to additional paid-in capital.

-(B) Represents an accrual of \$10,000 for the cash distribution to be paid to our existing principals prior to the consummation of this offering.
-The distribution will be partially funded by \$6,000 of borrowings under a proposed credit facility that a subsidiary of Silvercrest L.P. intends to enter into prior to the closing of this offering.
-Interest expense related to this borrowing would have been \$49.
-See Offering Adjustments Note (A), which includes an adjustment for the payment of this cash distribution and a corresponding reduction to accrued expenses and Reorganization Adjustments Pro Forma Note (D) which represents pro forma adjustments to additional paid-in capital.
+Also see Reorganization Adjustments Note (D) which represents pro forma adjustments to additional paid-in capital. - (B) Represents the payment of \$10,000 for the cash distribution to our existing principals prior to the consummation of this offering.
+The distribution will be partially funded by \$7,000 of borrowings under a new credit facility that the subsidiaries of Silvercrest L.P. entered into with City National Bank.
+Interest expense related to this borrowing would have been \$57.
+See Reorganization Adjustments Pro Forma Note (D) which represents pro forma adjustments to additional paid-in capital.